Moving to Canada?

 Due to Alberta’s rich natural resources, especially the massive oil reserves in the Athabasca oil sands, expats with skills in engineering are in high demand.
 While salaries for foreign specialists are exceptionally high, severe weather conditions and a lack of local infrastructure make the region a less than ideal place to live, especially for expats with families.

 On the one hand, Canada offers tremendous opportunities for expats.
 On the other hand, the market for lucrative expat jobs is very competitive: Canada continues to be one of the most popular expat destinations worldwide.

 However, if you possess skills which are currently in demand and already have prior work experience, your chances of getting an expat job in Canada are very good.
 In general, expats should be fluent in either English or French, depending on the province where they would like to work.
 Speaking both languages may improve your chances, as many Canadian companies operate in both parts of the country.

 As mentioned above, professional skills in engineering and natural sciences are extremely helpful, especially if you want to work in the oil sands in Northern Alberta.
 In addition to such jobs related to primary industries, many expats come to Canada to work in the service sector.
 Telecommunications, finance and insurance or next-generation technologies such as bioengineering are particularly popular.

-Due to a high lack in healthcare personnel in Canada, the chances for applicants in this sector have also been good in recent years.
-No matter in which sector you would like to work, intra-company transfers are always easier than finding a job in Canada on your own: The potential employer faces fewer bureaucratic hurdles.
+Due to a high shortage of healthcare personnel in Canada, the chances for applicants in this sector have also been good in recent years.
+No matter in which sector you would like to work, intra-company transfers are always easier than finding a job in Canada on your own: the potential employer faces fewer bureaucratic hurdles.